Extracting images from Excel spreadsheets

 - There might be multiple images on each worksheet.

 Use this Python code.
 It interfaces with Microsoft Excel (so you’ll need to have Excel installed - I have Excel 2010.)
-You will also need the Python packages pywin32
+You will also need the Python packages pywin32 and PIL.

 - It will save all the images in the Excel workbook to the same folder as the workbook.